 The number of people whose lives you improve, and how much you improve them by.

-We think of “improving lives” in terms of “increasing flourishing”.
-We think everyone is equally valuable, and we think it’s reasonable to extend “people” to include non-humans.
+We usually think of “improving lives” in terms of “increasing wellbeing”, treating everyone as equally valuable, and perhaps extending “people” to include non-humans.

 How do you measure impact in practice?